Frequently asked questions from Companies & Partners

 The core areas of business administration must be experienced and applied in a kind of departmental rotation during the practical phases in the company.
 We do not set quantitative targets for this.
 In addition, a point of contact (student advisor) is required for us and our students.

-How is the dual bachelor's programme structured at HSBA?
+How is the co-operative Bachelor’s degree programme at HSBA structured?

-In Business Administration (BSc), companies can choose between a study programme beginning with a theoretical (A-track) or practical (B-track) phase.
-In the three specialised programmes, Business Informatics, International Management and Logistics Management, the track changes every year.
+The co-operative degree programme is structured in alternating theory and practical phases of approximately three months each.
+In Business Administration (BSc), companies can choose whether students start with a theory phase (A Track) or a practical phase (B Track).
+In the three specialised programmes Business Informatics, International Management and Logistics Management, the track alternates with each new cohort.

 What does the dual bachelor's programme cost?